 How big is the target audience?
 Does it match the venue capacity?

-If seating will be limited, say so or consider arranging for a larger space.
+If seating will be limited, say so in your promotional materials or get a bigger space.

 Note: If you’re planning a large, general-audience event, CAS Communications may be able to assist.
 Currently support is offered for one major event per year per unit.